MostafaDawi/X-Clone/README.md

   - Users can choose to follow, like, or comment on other people's posts in real-time.

 - **Customize profile**:
-  - Each user is eligle to customize their own profile page.
+  - Each user is able to customize their own profile page.
   - A user can edit their personal information (bio, links, profile picture, and more..).

 - **Receive notifications**: